Alma Teaches Faith

 • After the balloon inflates, point out that they were able to discover the truth of what you told them by trying it out.
 Ask how they could use that same method to find out if a gospel principle is true?
 (Read Alma 32:27)

-Explain that today’s lesson is about developing their faith in God through applying the word of God in their lives.
+Explain that today’s lesson is about developing faith in God through experimenting on the word of God by applying it into our lives.

 Remind the children of last week’s lesson concerning Alma and his companions going to the land of the Zoramites to preach the gospel.
 After observing the prayers of the proud Zoramites on the Rameumptom, Alma and his companions commenced to preach the gospel.
 They began to have success among the poor because the poor were not allowed to worship God in the synagogues which they had help build.
 The poor had been cast out of the synagogues because of their coarse apparel.

 One day a large group of the poor approached Alma as he was teaching.
 They told Alma they had no place to worship God, and they asked him what they should do.
-Alma taught them they can worship God anywhere – in their fields, in their houses, and in the wilderness – and they needed to cry to Him in all their afflictions.
-Alma saw their afflictions had humbled them, and they were ready to hear the word of God.
+Alma taught them that they could worship God anywhere–in their fields, in their houses, and in the wilderness–and they needed to cry to Him in all their afflictions.
+Alma saw that their afflictions had humbled them, and they were ready to hear the word of God.

 • How was being poor a blessing for the Zoramites?
 (Read Alma 32:12-13) It helped them to be humble and seek for wisdom from God.